Compare CSV Data to Existing Records In Your CRM

 Step 2: Compare CSV Data to Existing Records in Your CRM

 Compare (Preview) provides a simple CSV report comparing the rows in your CSV to existing data in your CRM records.
+This is a read-only operation.

 Under Step 2, click the Compare (Preview) tab.